projectcalico/calico/v3.6/security/kubernetes-network-policy.md

 ##### Create deny-all default ingress and egress policy

-The following network policy implements a default, **deny-all** ingress and egress policy that prevents all connections to/from pods in the **policy-demo** namespace.
+The following network policy implements a default **deny-all** ingress and egress policy, which prevents all connections to/from pods in the **policy-demo** namespace.
 Note that the policy applies to all pods in the policy-demo namespace, but does not explicitly allow any connections.
 All pods are selected, but because the default changes when pods are selected by a network policy, the result is: **deny all ingress and egress connections**.
 (Unless the connection is allowed by another network policy).

 ```
 kind: NetworkPolicy